jeffreyyoung/metabase_custom/docs/setting-up-metabase.md

 ![Metabase Newsletter](images/NewsletterSignup.png)

-Once you're done here simply follow the link to **Take me to Metabase**.
+Once you're done here simply follow the link to **Take me to Plena Data**.
 And if you decided to skip the newsletter sign-up it's cool, we still like you :)

 # Next: Getting started with Metabase
 For a quick overview of how to use Metabase, head over to the [Getting Started Guide](getting-started.md).